Most Basic HDR processing Technique:

 I tend to shoot 5 images, 2 under exposed, 2 over exposed, and one accurately exposed image, or key image as I like to call it.
 Many cameras will automatically do this with the Auto Exposure Bracket option.
 When your camera is set to auto bracket (AB, AEB or BKT, if you are looking for the button on your camera or reference in your manual), it takes multiple pictures with different exposure values, or EV’s.
 Each exposure value or, step, allows the camera to double the light or half the amount of light that crosses your cameras sensor.

 This explains the notes I leave on my example images, 5 Exposures @ 1 second +/- 2 EV.
-That means the initial key image was exposed at one second and the images that followed allowed half the amount of light (under exposed) and twice the amount of light to cross the image sensor.
+That means the initial key image was properly exposed and the images that followed allowed half the amount of light (under exposed) and twice the amount of light to cross the image sensor.
 The +/- 2 EV, whether it is in 3 shots or 5 has been the most successful for my shots.
-I have experimented with every amount of EV steps in my BKT setting and find that +/- 2 EV is the most successful for every situation.
+I have experimented with every amount of EV steps in my BKT setting and find that +/- 2 EV is the most successful for nearly every situation.

 Take a look at the example below of this character I met on the way home from Tahoe.
 Notice how one EV change is a change in the time interval of exposure.
 The starting point was 1/160 of a second, going from 1/160th to 1/100th doubled the amount of light captured.
 Once again the amount of light was doubled from 1/100th to 1/60th.
 The process was repeated for the under exposed images.
 If you do not have auto bracketing on your camera you can change the shutter speed manually, just be sure not to mover your camera in between exposures.